-During the period ended March 31, 2018, the Company entered into a letter option agreement with Golden Ridge Resources Ltd. ("Golden Ridge") extending the Company's Macmillan Pass Project land position to the west and south over additional prospective ground.
+During March 2018, the Company entered into a letter option agreement with Golden Ridge Resources Ltd. ("Golden Ridge") extending the Company's Macmillan Pass Project land position to the west and south over additional prospective ground.

 This option allows the Company to acquire a 100% interest in the 333 NS and 326 BR quartz claim tenures from Golden Ridge.
 The Company can exercise the option and acquire 100% interest in the claims by making payments totaling \$500,000 and issuing 450,000 shares over three years to Golden Ridge as follows: